 It is just before 6pm in Peterborough on Tuesday, and huge queues have formed outside the Kingsgate Conference Centre.
 Nigel Farage is preparing to take to the stage at the Brexit Party’s latest rally.
-Previous events have been attended in droves.
-An estimated 1,750 turn out tonight.
+An estimated 1,750 turn out to cheer him on.

 The branding inside the centre is slick – every seat is decked with a placard bearing the party logo and slogan – “change politics for good.”
 The stage is set beneath a giant screen bearing the logo and seven banners in the party’s chosen colour – an inoffensive sky blue.
 It all looks notably softer than Farage’s previous outfit – UKIP – which became instantly recognisable with its brash purple and yellow.

-There’s a common trope in the media that Brexit voters tend to be older and white.
-While analysis of the demographics suggests there is some truth in that, the crowd at Kingsgate tonight tells a different story.
-Youngsters are few and far between, but there are some.
-The majority of the crowd look middle aged.
-Among them are many Peterborough locals, although one woman has travelled from Devon to be here.
+There’s a common trope in the media that Brexit voters tend to be old and white.
+Demographic analysis suggests there is some truth in that, but the crowd at Kingsgate tonight tells a different story.
+There aren’t hoards of young people, but there are some.
+The majority of the crowd look middle aged, most Peterborough locals, although one woman has travelled from Devon to be here.

 The party chairman, former Conservative Party member and founder of the Leave Means Leave campaign, Richard Tice leads the warm up.
-The energetic crowd set the tone of the evening with a rousing chorus of boos when Tice “admits” he is a former member of the Conservative Party.
-This is followed promptly by cheers when he announces he has since quit.
-The anti-Conservative party sentiment of the crowd is palpable in the call and response:
+The energetic crowd, loud music and slick businessman have a curious Blairite feel to it.
+That is until Tice “admits” he is a former member of the Conservative Party, and met with a chorus of jeers and boos.
+This is followed by cheers when he announces he has since quit.
+The anti-Conservative party sentiment of the crowd is palpable:

 “Do we believe in Democracy?”